JoeE09/JoeE09.github.io/projects/senior-project.md

 # TwoColumns className="mt-10"

 # ![Crane Bumper Force Estimation](/images/crane-bumper-force.png)
-Designing a proper crane support structure involved analysis of worst-case loading scenarios
+Worst-case loading scenarios were analyzed to ensure the crane support structure could withstand extreme conditions.

-### Features
+### Design Scope
-- **Seamless Integration with Current Workflow:** The crane system was designed to tie directly into the building’s layout and material handling line, ensuring uninterrupted flow between fabrication and finishing processes.
+- **Load Combinations and Analysis:** The crane system was designed to accommodate various load combinations, including static, dynamic, and impact loads.
+Detailed analysis was performed to ensure all potential loading scenarios were considered.
-- **Validated Structural Safety:** Runway beams, columns, and bracing were sized to exceed load and deflection requirements while maintaining safety factors specified in AISC and ASCE/SEI standards.
+- **Structural Component Selection:** Runway beams, columns, and bracing were sized to exceed load and deflection requirements while maintaining safety factors specified in AISC and ASCE/SEI standards.
+Built-up members were selected to optimize material usage while ensuring structural integrity.
-- **Economical, Practical Design:** Built-up members, fillet welds, and standardized steel grades were chosen to balance safety, reliability, and cost.
-Wherever possible, details were simplified for fabrication efficiency.
+- **Connection Detailing:** Welds, bolts, and other connections were designed to ensure proper load transfer and structural integrity.
+Detailing was performed to account for fabrication and assembly processes.
 - **Flexible Paint Booth Setup:** Booths were specified with cross-draft airflow, OSHA-compliant ventilation, and monorail access slots so that different payload types could be accommodated without redesign.
+- **Thorough Research and Compliance:** This project was entirely self-driven, requiring extensive research into relevant codes, standards, and best practices and collaboration with other engineers to ensure all aspects of the design met or exceeded industry requirements.

 ### Technical Challenges
-- - **Proper Data Combination:** One of the most difficult aspects was reconciling manufacturer data with governing codes (CMAA, AISC, ASCE/SEI, IBC).
-In many cases, manufacturer loads were optimistic, so I recalculated forces (wheel loads, lateral/longitudinal loads, bumper impact) and used the more conservative values in design.
+- **Analysis of built-up members:** Calculating section properties of built-up members took extensive analysis, as well as stress and deflection analysis under combined loads such as shear, torsion, and biaxial bending.
 - **Worst-Case Loading:** Support members had to be checked for simultaneous crane usage, dynamic impact, and bracing under bumper loads.
 For example, end-stop impacts were modeled using work-energy methods and conservative assumptions about bumper deformation.
 - **Fatigue and Serviceability:** Crane runway connections are subject to repetitive stress; detailing had to allow end rotation and minimize fatigue.
 Tolerances were also tight — deflection limits were L/600 vertically and L/400 laterally.
 - **Cross-Team Coordination:** The crane support had to integrate with HVAC clearances, floor plans, and structural foundations.
 Similarly, the paint booths had to be placed for efficient material movement while respecting airflow, drainage, and structural loading.

 # ![Connection Detail Views](/images/crane-details2.png)
-The project required detailed drawings to specify how the support structure would be assembled, including the connection details.
+Detail views showing connections for the crane support structure

 # TwoColumns/

-# TwoColumns className="mt-2"
-# Technologies
-- AutoCAD
-- AISC Steel Manual / Codes
-- Excel

 # Skills
 - Cross-functional collaboration
-- Steel Design (ASD, LRFD)
+- Steel Design & Structural Analysis (ASD, LRFD)
-- Structural Analysis
-- Floor plan layouts
-# TwoColumns/
+- Connection detailing (welds, bolts, base plates, anchors)
+- Load Calculations and Material Selection
+- Safety & compliance research (OSHA, IBC, AISC)
+- Detail and layout drawings in AutoCAD
+- Engineering Documentation & Reports